midnightntwrk/midnight-architecture/adrs/0010-contract-kernel.md

 **Cons**:

 1. Not automatically concurrent, serializes contract calls across applications
+2. `Abcirdc` must target a different language
+3. A secure contract kernel requires some research and could be complex to implement

 **Neutral**:
-1. Single point of failure / identified and minimized trusted computing base
+1. The trusted computing base is identified and minimized, but it is a single point of failure.
-2. Require a serializable representation for local programs / allow users more flexibility in their implementation languages
+2. Requires a serializable executable representation for local programs, but users are allowed more flexibility in their implementation languages
+3. A standalone runtime requires research and could be complex to implement, but this was something we were already considering building to facilitate independent testing

 ## Decision Outcome